Systematic Sampling | A Step-by-Step Guide with Examples

 Systematic sampling is a probability sampling method in which researchers select members of the population at a regular interval (or k) determined in advance.

-If the population order is random or random-like (e.g., alphabetical), then this method will give you a representative sample that can be used to draw conclusions about the population.
+If the population order is random or random-like (e.g., alphabetical), then this method will give you a representative sample that can be used to draw conclusions about your population of interest.

 When to use systematic sampling